Multiple states of two-dimensional turbulence above topography: Framework

 corresponding to large-to-small initial monoscales, and

 corresponding to low-to-high energy levels.
 Note that SY23 prescribed the initial monoscale at approximately $16k_1$, which is intermediate in our selected range of wavenumbers (\ref{eq:wavenumbers}).
-The initial enstrophy for different combinations of $k_{ini}$ and $E$ is shown in figure \ref{fig:initial_conditions}, estimated as $Q(0) \approx k_{ini}^2E + Q_{\eta}$.
-That is, with a prescribed energy level, $Q(0)$ increases at a rate of $k_{ini}^2$, which means that the larger amount of initial enstrophy is contained at the smaller scales.
+The initial enstrophy for different combinations of $k_{ini}$ and $E$ is shown in figure \ref{fig:initial_conditions}, estimated as $Q(0) \approx k_{ini}^2E + Q_{\eta}$ (the cross term between the initial flow and topography is found to be negligible in magnitude).
+That is, with a prescribed energy level, $Q(0)$ increases at a rate of approximately $k_{ini}^2$, which means that larger amounts of initial enstrophy are contained at smaller scales.
 As shown in figure \ref{fig:initial_conditions}, the initial enstrophy exceeds the theoretical minimum enstrophy for all cases.
 However, the former is adequately close to the latter in the small-$k_{ini}$ regime, as opposed to the case of intermediate wavenumber (highlighted by the vertical dotted-dashed line in figure \ref{fig:initial_conditions}) considered by SY23.
 Owing to the initial/minimum enstrophy proximity, small-$k_{ini}$ runs may readily converge to the minimum-enstrophy states.